 We are a coalition of citizens dedicated to achieving sustainable growth in Lexington-Fayette County through land use advocacy, education, and promotion.

-Join today, and together we can achieve a world-class city in a world-class landscape in Lexington.
+Join today, and together we can grow our city, and promote our farms in Lexington.